danez/pirates/README.md

 }, function hook(code, filename) {
   return code.replace('@@foo', 'console.log(\'foo\');');
 });

+// And later, if you want to un-hook require, you can just do: revert();
 ```

 Then when you add pirates to your module, add this badge to your README.md: